RESEARCH INTO PRACTICE: Notes on Phillippe-Jacques de Loutherbourg

 Born in Strasbourg, France, Loutherbourg studied art in Paris before moving to London in 1763.
 He quickly established himself as a prominent artist in British society, becoming a member of the Royal Academy in 1768 and serving as its president from 1781 until his death.
 At the same time he worked as a stage designer for David Garrick at the Drury Lane theatre and was the first person to create visual special effects on the stage in London.
 He made the first fully formed mechanical theatre, the Eidophusikon, a proto-cinema apparatus.

-Loutherbourg’s paintings are characterized by their dramatic use of light and shadow and their sense of movement and energy.
-He was probably the first painter to achieve a realistic sublime paintings that were utterly realistic in their imagery but offered an overwhelming feeling of sublime transcendence.
-The paintings he did late in life were quite mystical and involved imagery and concepts drawn from SwedenBorg and his own occult practises.
+Loutherbourg’s paintings are characterised by their dramatic use of light and shadow and their sense of movement and energy.
+He was probably the first painter to achieve a realistic, sublime painting that was utterly realistic in its imagery but offered an overwhelming feeling of sublime transcendence.
+The paintings he did late in life were quite mystical and involved imagery and concepts drawn from Swedenborg and his own occult practices.

 Occultism

 Alchemy was a philosophical and spiritual practice aimed at transforming base metals into gold and discovering the elixir of life.
 Alchemists believed that matter was composed of the four elements (earth, air, fire, and water) and that these elements could be transformed into one another.
 Alchemy was often associated with Hermeticism, a philosophical and religious tradition based on the teachings of the ancient Greek philosopher Hermes Trismegistus.
 Hermeticism emphasized the unity of all things, the interconnectedness of the macrocosm and the microcosm, and the idea that the divine is present in all things.
-It also emphasized the importance of studying nature, mathematics, and astronomy.
-Rosicrucianism was a philosophical and spiritual movement that emerged in the early 17th century.
-It emphasized the importance of spiritual growth, the pursuit of knowledge, and as such influenced European intellectuals like Swedenborg though he was never a Rosicrucian.
+It also emphasised the importance of studying nature, mathematics, and astronomy.

 LUCY DE LOUTHERBOURG